-Reality Check: Homes for Grenfell survivors
+Reality Check: Where are the Grenfell survivors?

 A further four are in the process of making their temporary accommodation permanent.

-The 196 households includes people who lived in Grenfell Tower and also those who live nearby whose homes were made uninhabitable by the fire.
+The 196 households include people who lived in Grenfell Tower and also those who live nearby whose homes were made uninhabitable by the fire.

 The Grenfell Fire Response Team says it has made offers of permanent housing to 38 households, 22 of which have been accepted, but not all have yet moved in.